 Bird's Eye View - Ironworker Charlie Matkovic watches the final beam be lowered by crane down to his position atop the KONE Centre in Moline Wednesday morning during the topping off ceremony for the new office building.
-The $40 million KONE Centre celebrated the construction milestone with a topping off ceremony for the structure is being built north of River Drive, east of the Arsenal Bridge ramp and west of 17th Street, at Bass Street Landing.
+The $40 million KONE Centre celebrated the construction milestone with a topping-off ceremony for the structure is being built north of River Drive, east of the Arsenal Bridge ramp and west of 17th Street, at Bass Street Landing.

-2009 JDC - Imaginary Golf in the Rain - Dispatch/Argus sports writer Dan Tomlin plays an imaginary hole of golf during the rain delay Friday at the John Deere Classic.
+2009 JDC - Imaginary Golf in the Rain - Dispatch/Argus sportswriter Dan Tomlin plays an imaginary hole of golf during the rain delay Friday at the John Deere Classic.
 Video originally posted July 10, 2009.

 President Obama visits Ross' - President Barack Obama puts his arm around Cynthia Freidhof, co-owner of Ross' Restaurant, while making an impromptu stop at the Bettendorf eatery on Tuesday, June 28, 2011.
-In his hand the president is holding a large cinnamon roll.
+In his hand, the president is holding a large cinnamon roll.

 Students bring inventors to life - Eugene Field 6th graders held a 'Talking Wax Museum' event Thursday, Feb.
 16, 2017, at the Rock Island school.
 Every year the Rock Island school has its own "Wax" museum for a day.
 6th graders create projects based on the lives of people who invented things during the Industrial Revolution.
-Parents and classrooms are able to tour the "museum" and listen to 1-minute speeches about the lives of the famous and some not-so-famous personalities.
+Parents and classrooms can tour the "museum" and listen to 1-minute speeches about the lives of the famous and some not-so-famous personalities.

-William “Pete” White talks in jail - Convicted murderer William “Pete” White of Viola, Ill., talks with Dispatch/Argus reporter Stephen Elliott, Wednesday Oct.
+William “Pete” White talks in jail - Convicted murderer William “Pete” White of Viola, Ill., talks with Dispatch/Argus reporter Stephen Elliott, Wednesday, Oct.
 29, 2014, in the Mercer County Jail.
 White recently pleaded guilty to first-degree murder for killing his estranged wife, Melissa White, with a crowbar in 2011.

-Big Mama's house comes down - Rock Island law enforcement officials hope they closed an ugly chapter in the city's history on Monday, September 28, 2009 when they razed 'Big Mama's Houseapos'.
+Big Mama's house comes down - Rock Island law enforcement officials hope they closed an ugly chapter in the city's history on Monday, September 28, 2009, when they razed 'Big Mama's Houseapos'.
 According to the Rock Island Police, the house was the center of criminal activity perpetrated by members of the Lee family, who are currently in federal prison after being convicted of dealing crack cocaine.
-The house was subject to forfeiture under the United States Department of Justiceapos;s asset forfeiture program because it was used to facilitate the drug dealing.
-Jeffie Jearline Lee, a.k.a. apos;Big Mama,apos; who was released in June after spending one year in prison for maintaining a drug-involved dwelling, showed up to pronounce to neighbors, family and friends that the razing of her former home has no effect on her or her family.
+The house was subject to forfeiture under the United States Department of Justice's asset forfeiture program because it was used to facilitate drug dealing.
+Jeffie Jearline Lee, a.k.a.
+Big Mama; who was released in June after spending one year in prison for maintaining a drug-involved dwelling, showed up to pronounce to neighbors, family, and friends that the razing of her former home does not affect her or her family.